 Before we dive into the effects of collagen on the menstrual cycle, let's first take a step back and understand why collagen is important for women's health.

-Collagen makes for up to 90 in our bodies.
+Collagen is present all over our bodies.
 It is found in our skin, hair, nails, bones, and joints.
 This protein provides strength and structure to these tissues.

 As we age, our bodies produce less collagen, leading to wrinkles, joint pain, and other problems.